A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 This fit indicates a $k_\mathrm{X}$ value lower than those typically reported in the literature, yet it aligns closely, within error margins, with the extrapolation by \citet{Duras20}.
 Differences from previous studies can be attributed to several factors in our methodology: our specific modeling of the accretion process, a larger sample size that reduces the impact of statistical fluctuations, and the inclusion of host galaxy X-ray emissions in our modeling.

-Our fit of $k_\mathrm{X}$, as illustrated in the lower panel of \cref{fig:kbol-correction}, combines our observational binned data from the lower-luminosity regime with the high-luminosity binned data from \citet{Duras20}.
-This comprehensive approach allows us to provide an expression for $k_\mathrm{X}$ that spans nearly ten orders of magnitude in luminosity.
-The fitting achieves a $\chi^2$ of 0.73, with parameters $a = 7.85 \pm 0.95$, $b = 45.04 \pm 0.27$, and $c = 55.87 \pm 6.64$.
-The binned data, comprising observational $L_\mathrm{X}$ and $L_\mathrm{Bol}$ derived from SED fitting, reveal a lower $k_\mathrm{X}$ value in the first bin, indicative of the host galaxy's X-ray emission becoming comparable to that of the AGN and influencing the relationship.
-This underscores the significant role of host galaxy X-ray contributions, primarily from X-ray binaries, in shaping the bolometric correction calculation.
+As illustrated in the lower panel of \cref{fig:kbol-correction}, we present our $k_\mathrm{X}$ values for all LLAGN sources, taking into account the observed $L_\mathrm{X}$ (both raw and binned), the binned $L_\mathrm{X}$ from the AGN modeled by CIGALE, and the binned data from \citet{Duras20} for comparison in the high-luminosity regime.
+Additionally, we include a fit using \cref{eq:bolbol}, considering our modeled $k_\mathrm{X}$ (the ratio of bolometric luminosity to X-ray luminosity modeled by CIGALE), and incorporating the data from Duras.
+This approach enables us to provide an expression for $k_\mathrm{X}$ that spans nearly ten orders of magnitude in luminosity\footnote{\citet{Duras20} use an X-ray-IR relation as a prior in their SED fitting, facilitating a strong comparison.}.
+The fit achieves a reduced $\chi^2$ of 0.2, with parameters $a = 8.97 \pm 0.40$, $b = 45.28 \pm 0.11$, and $c = 60.00 \pm 3.40$.

+We also plot the binned data based on observational $L_\mathrm{X}$ and $L_\mathrm{Bol}$ derived from SED fitting rather than using the AGN modeled $L_\mathrm{X}$.
+This reveals a lower $k_\mathrm{X}$ value in the first bin, suggesting that the host galaxy's X-ray emission becomes comparable to that of the AGN, affecting measurements on these luminosities.

-We also plot the $k_\mathrm{X}$ values obtained from modeling pure AGN X-ray emissions in CIGALE, yielding a mean $k_\mathrm{X}$\,$\sim$\,$7.5$.
-This value closely aligns with our fit, emphasizing the consistency of our approach in modeling the AGN and host galaxy X-ray emissions and their collective impact on the bolometric correction.
-CIGALE considers that the host galaxy X-ray emission is primarily produced by low-mass X-ray binaries (LMXBs), high-mass X-ray binaries (HMXBs), and hot gas \citep{Yang20}.
-The CIGALE X-ray module utilizes the recipe from \citet{Mezcua2018MNRAS.478.2576M} to model X-ray emission from these components, with luminosities for LMXBs and HMXBs described as functions of stellar age and metallicity.
-In contrast, the hot gas emission is quantified in terms of SFR.
-While shocks produced, for example, by a supernova and AGN feedback, can produce X-ray emission, CIGALE does not yet include shock models. \Cref{fig:sed-fitting-xray} showcases sources where the hard X-ray band significantly contributes to the host galaxy's X-ray emission, demonstrating CIGALE's capability to distinguish between LLAGN and host galaxy contributions, thereby refining the bolometric correction calculation.
+The key difference between observed X-ray luminosities and those modeled solely for AGN by CIGALE is that CIGALE assumes the host galaxy's X-ray emission primarily originates from low-mass X-ray binaries (LMXBs), high-mass X-ray binaries (HMXBs), and hot gas \citep{Yang20}.
+The CIGALE X-ray module applies the recipe from \citet{Mezcua2018MNRAS.478.2576M} to model the X-ray emission from these components, with LMXB and HMXB luminosities modeled as functions of stellar age and metallicity.
+Hot gas emission, on the other hand, is quantified in terms of the SFR.
+While shocks, such as those from supernovae or AGN feedback, can also produce X-ray emissions, CIGALE does not yet include models for shock-generated X-rays. \Cref{fig:sed-fitting-xray} highlights a source as an example where the hard X-ray band significantly contributes to the host galaxy's overall X-ray emission, demonstrating CIGALE's capability to differentiate between contributions from LLAGN and the host galaxy, thereby improving the accuracy of the bolometric correction.